On visit to Southeast Asia’s largest mosque, Pope says battling climate change and religious extremism a common cause - KESQ

 The 87-year-old is currently on the longest trip of his pontificate, despite facing health challenges and having started to use a wheelchair in recent years.

-He is scheduled to hold a mass at Jakarta’s National Stadium later Thursday, expected to be attended by about 80,000 people.
+He is scheduled to hold a mass at Jakarta’s National Stadium later Thursday, which is expected to be attended by about 80,000 people.

 Religious plurality

-Indonesia is a symbolically strong choice for the kind of ecumenical approach Francis has embraced.
+Indonesia is a symbolically strong choice for the kind of inter-faith approach Francis has embraced.

 In the 13th century, traders from Arabia, Gujarat and China reached what is now Indonesia, buying cloves, cinnamon and nutmeg.
 Some of those spice-trade merchants also brought with them Islam and, as some settled on the islands of Java and Sumatra, the religion gradually blended with local animist beliefs.